Köprülü Mehmed Pasha: War with Transylvania and the Habsburgs

 In 1658 he conducted a successful campaign in Transylvania.
-In Transylvania, Prince George II Rákóczi renounced his erstwhile allegiance to the sultan.
-He attempted to make his state into a major power, allying himself with other Protestant princes in an attempt to conquer Hungary and Poland.
-While Rákóczi invaded Poland in 1657, however, Köprülü sent the Crimean Tatars to attack Transylvania.
-They forced Rákóczi to retreat from Poland, but he refused to resume his obedience to the sultan.
-In response, in 1658, Köprülü himself led a large Ottoman army into Transylvania.
-This force defeated Rákóczi and forced him to flee to Habsburg lands.
-War with Habsburgs continued, but Ottoman control over Transylvania was confirmed in a temporary peace.
-He also annexed Yanova (Jenö) on 1 August 1660 and Várad on 27 August.
+He also annexed Yanova (Jenő) on 1 August 1660 and Várad on 27 August.
+By annexing more territory in Hungary, he intended to directly threaten the Austrian capital Vienna.

 Revolt of Abaza Hasan Pasha

 Köprülü Mehmed Pasha's campaign against Transylvania was cut short by the large-scale revolt of several eastern provincial governors under the leadership of Abaza Hasan Pasha, then the governor of Aleppo.
 The rebels opposed Köprülü Mehmed's violent purges of the military and demanded that he be killed.
 However, Sultan Mehmed IV remained steadfast in his support for Köprülü and dispatched an army against the rebels under the command of Murtaza Pasha, who was then guarding the Safavid frontier.
 Despite assembling a force of 30,000 men and defeating Murtaza Pasha in battle, the harsh winter and fading morale eventually forced the rebels to capitulate.
 Abaza Hasan's revolt was finally brought to an end in February 1659 with the assassination of all the rebel commanders in Aleppo, despite promises that they would be spared.